Green Chile Cheeseburgers

 - 6 hamburger buns, split and toasted

-- Optional toppings: Lettuce leaves and sliced tomato
+- Optional toppings: Lettuce leaves, sliced tomato, sliced onion, bacon and mayonnaise

 - Grill peppers, covered, over high heat until all sides are blistered and blackened, 8-10 minutes, turning as needed.
 Immediately place peppers in a small bowl; let stand, covered, 20 minutes.
 Reduce grill temperature to medium heat.

 - Meanwhile, in a large bowl, combine beef, salt and pepper; mix lightly but thoroughly.
 Shape into six 3/4-in.-thick patties.

 - Peel off and discard charred skin from peppers.
 Cut peppers lengthwise in half; carefully remove stems and seeds.
 Cut into slices or coarsely chop.